-In accordance with the provisions of second proviso to sub-section 1 of Section 149 of the Companies Act, 2013 read with rule 3 of the companies (Appointment and Qualification of Directors) rules, 2014, and Regulation 17 of (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Section 149(6) read with section 161(1) of the companies act the company has appointed Mrs. Ziral Pankajkumar Soni (DIN:09213763) as a Women Non-Executive Independent director on the board with effect from 25th October, 2021.
+During the reporting period ,in accordance with the provisions of second proviso to sub-section 1 of Section 149 of the Companies Act, 2013 read with rule 3 of the companies (Appointment and Qualification of Directors) rules, 2014, and Regulation 17 of (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Section 149(6) read with section 161(1) of the companies act the company had Mrs. Ziral Pankajkumar Soni (DIN:09213763) as a Women Non-Executive Independent director.